Overview of Demyelinating Disorders

 • Sudden or subacute onset, particularly in young adults

-• Onset within weeks of an infection or vaccination
+• Onset within weeks of an infection

 • Deficits that wax and wane

-• Symptoms suggesting a specific demyelinating disorder (eg, unexplained optic neuritis or internuclear ophthalmoplegia suggesting multiple sclerosis)
+• Symptoms suggesting a specific demyelinating disorder (eg, unexplained optic neuritis or internuclear ophthalmoplegia, suggesting multiple sclerosis)

 Specific tests and treatment depend on the specific disorder.